TimeMachine1994/081925-SvelteTweb/Old Docs01/090725-auto-login-plan.md

 Redirect: /auth/session?token=…&next=…&role=viewer.

-Also use this path when a logged-out user clicks “heart” on a memorial: capture the slug as refererSlug so they land back on the same memorial post-login.
+Also use this path when a logged-out user clicks “heart” on a event: capture the slug as refererSlug so they land back on the same event post-login.

 Step C — Funeral Director Program (FD Auto-Login)